sidoh/ledenet_api/README.md

 ### Status

-To check if the controller is current on:
+To check if the controller is currently on:

 ```ruby
 api.on?